Jennifer R. Terrasa: Howard County Council

 In 1994, Terrasa moved to the Kings Contrivance neighborhood of Columbia.
 She was appointed to the neighborhood's Village Board in December 2001, succeeding Victoria Dieringer, who resigned for personal reasons.
 She resigned from the Village Board in December 2005 to run for the Howard County Council, seeking to succeed councilmember Guy Guzzone, who announced plans to run for the Maryland House of Delegates.
 She won the general election with 62.0 percent of the vote.

 Terrasa was a national delegate for Barack Obama at the 2008 Democratic National Convention.
 Before the 2008 Maryland Democratic presidential primary, Terrasa canvassed alongside county council member Calvin Ball III in Oakland Mills for Obama.

 Terrasa faced a tough re-election campaign in 2010, facing off against Republican moderate Dennis R. Schrader in the general election.
 She defeated Schrader in the general election, receiving 67.1 percent of the vote.

 In January 2018, Terrasa declared her candidacy for the Maryland House of Delegates, seeking to succeed delegate Frank Turner. who announced plans to retire at the end of his term.
 Turner endorsed Terrasa's campaign in January 2018.
 She won the Democratic primary with 27.7 percent of the vote, coming in third out of a field of four Democrats.
 She won the general election with 27.1 percent of the vote, defeating Republican Chris Yates.

 In the legislature

 Terrasa was sworn into the Maryland House of Delegates on January 9, 2019.
+She served on the Appropriations Committee during the 2019 legislative session, afterwards serving on the Environment and Transportation Committee.
+Terrasa is also a member of the Maryland Legislative Latino Caucus, the Maryland Legislative Transit Caucus, and the Women Legislators of Maryland.
 In February 2022, House Speaker Adrienne A. Jones assigned Terrasa and Vaughn Stewart to lead the newly created Progressive Policy Forum within the House Democratic Caucus.

 Terrasa was reelected in 2022.
-In 2025, Terrasa opted to run for clerk of the Howard County Circuit Court in the 2026 elections.
+In December 2025, Terrasa announced that she would not seek re-election to the House of Delegates, opting instead to run for clerk of the Howard County Circuit Court in 2026.
+She is running unopposed.